Lykos153/git-annex-remote-googledrive/README.md

 git-annex-remote-googledrive adds direct and fast support for Google Drive to git-annex and comes with some awesome new features.

+**IMPORTANT:** Google has started to lockdown their Google Drive API.
+This might affect access to your remotes.
+See [Google Drive API lockdown](https://github.com/Lykos153/git-annex-remote-googledrive#google-drive-api-lockdown)

 ## Features

 * [exporttree remotes](https://git-annex.branchable.com/git-annex-export)